 Rose Bank Winery, then called In & Out Winery, was purchased by the Fleming Family in 2001.
 Dave Fleming, Sr. restored the name Rose Bank to the property, built a new tasting room and wine making facility.

-One stormy night lightning struck the Buckman Barn and it caught fire.
+One dark and stormy night lightning struck the Buckman Barn and it caught fire.
 The fire destroyed half of the historic barn.
 Not one to be deterred by tragedy, Fleming rebuilt the damaged portion of the barn and added a beautifully landscaped patio that overlooks the pasture where Rose Bank’s family of goats and Southdown Babydoll sheep graze.